sarvaje/connector-edge/README.md

 }
 ```

-Configure the adapter to use an empty html opening a new
+Configure the adapter to use an empty HTML opening a new
 browser or tab:

 ```json